brainlife/docs/docs/user/datatypes.md

 !!! hint
     If you ever have any questions about datatypes, just ask them in the `#datatype` channel in [brainlife.io's Slack](https://brainlife-inviter.herokuapp.com/){target=_blank}!

+## Visualization Tools

+brainlife provides access to variety of visualization tools that can launched directly from user's web browser.
+Each tools are registered for specific datatype.